gatsbyjs/gatsby/docs/docs/gatsby-core-philosophy.md

 Open source is great for developers.
 It lets you:

-- create a body of work and experience that looks great on a resumé or CV
+- create a body of work and experience that looks great on a résumé or CV
 - build a referral network for paid work
 - turn it into a sustainable source of income